 - Scroll to the bottom of the page click the button to Save Changes.

 After going through those steps, the number of comments you specified will be displayed with the initial page load.

-Use Locally-Hosted Avatars
+Use Locally-Hosted Avatars or on Your CDN

 WordPress has built-in support for Gravatar.
 This means that any user with a Gravatar account will have their custom image added as an avatar when they comment on a blog using the native WordPress commenting system.
 This adds a nice personalized element to the comments section, but comes at a considerable cost.
 When WordPress comments are loaded, every single unique Gravatar requires an HTTP request.
 So if a page is loaded up with comments from 50 different commenters, 50 HTTP requests will be required to download all of those Gravatars.
 As you can imagine, this can have a considerable impact on page speed.